 A.11.
-Estimated free float:
+Estimated free float

-% Estimated free float 29.66
+% Estimated free float 37.57

-A.12. any restriction could impede as well as any r there are any statutory, legal or other restrictions exist on the transferability of securities and/or as on voting rights.
-In particular, you should mention the existence of restrictions of any kind that the the acquisition of control of the company through the purchase of its shares in the market, by requirements for prior authorization or reporting of acquisitions or transfers of the company's any be applicable under industry regulations.
+A.12.
+State whether there are any statutory, legal or other restrictions exist on the transferability of securities and/or any restrictions on voting rights.
+In particular, you should mention the existence of restrictions of any kind that could impede the acquisition of control of the company through the purchase of its shares in the market, as well as any requirements for prior authorization or reporting of acquisitions or transfers of the company's stock that may be applicable under industry regulations.

-[ ] Yes

-[ √ ] No
+[] Yes [\[\] No

-A.13. er the general shareholders' meeting has adopted any measures to block possible takeover to Law 6/2007.
+A.13.
+State whether the general st hareholders' m neeting has adopted c any measures to bloc k possible takeover bids pursuant to Law 6/2007.

-[ ] Yes

-[ √ ] No

-Where applic lifted. cable, explain the measures approved and the conditions under which the restrictions would be
+Where applicable, explain the measures approved and the conditions under which the restrictions would be lifted.

 A.14.
-State whethe European Uni or the company has issued any securities that are not negotiated in any regulated market in the ion.
+State whether the company has issued any securities that are not negotiated in any regulated market in the European Union.

-[ ] [√] Yes No

-Where applic cable, indicate the different classes of shares and the rights and obligations conferred by each as:
+Where applicable, indicate the different classes of shares and the rights and obligations conferred by each class of shares:

-B. GENE RAL SHAREHOLD ERS' MEETING
+B. GENERAL SHAREHOLDERS' MEETING

-B.1. nere applicable explain, whether there are any differences with regard to the minimum quorum onvene the general shareholders' meeting in accordance with the Corporate Enterprises Act:
+B.1.
+State, and where applicable explain, whether there are any differences with regard to the minimum quorum required to convene the general shareholders' meeting in accordance with the Corporate Enterprises Act:

-[ ] [√] Yes No

-B.2. nere applicable explain, whether there are any differences with regard to the system provided ion of corporate resolutions in the Corporate Enterprises Act:
+B.2.
+State, and where applicable explain, whether there are any differences with regard to the system provided for the adoption of corporate resolutions in the Corporate Enterprises Act:

-[ ] [√] Yes No